david-strejc/secure-webhosting-infra/README.md

 # secure-webhosting-infra

 Secure Webhosting Infra serves as repo for gathering tools, techniques and How-Tos to have as secure webhosting for most attacked CMS - WordPress as only can be.
+One aspect of having fast webhosting is ability to serve more requests and spare more CPU power for defeating potential threats.

 ## Tols used for securing host